24 Feb The Ultimate Guide To Modern Cottage

 Many vintage cottages have smaller windows and more narrow doorways and other restricted interior passages typical of a bygone age.
 Again, many people call such features charming.
 Let’s be honest, though: Tight spaces and a lack of sufficient natural light can also easily lead to feelings of claustrophobia.

-It isn’t necessary, however, to stick with a cottage’s original windows, non-load-bearing walls, or other physical features that might make its interiors feel closed in.
+Although we can adjust the exterior and create a modern cottage architecture during major remodel, for simpler remodel, we can stick with a cottage’s original windows, non-load-bearing walls, or other physical features that might make its interiors feel closed in.
 It’s entirely possible to change and possibly enlarge windows to bring in more light while respecting the cottage’s original architecture style.
 Two small rooms can be combined into larger, comfortable spaces.
 Doorways and passages can be expanded to feel more spacious, too.